Aiden2244/beatGenerator-4/README.txt

     ARPEGGIO, MELODY, AND BASS LINE GENERATION
     7. The bass line is simple: iterate over the list of chords used in the beat called prog, (not to be confused with chords, which are the chords the beat CAN use and is a superset of prog), find the root note of the chord, drop it down a couple of octaves, and repeat it.
 That was easy.

     8a.
 The arpeggio is a little more complicated.
 The music.py file contains some hardcoded info on how to build the arpeggio.
 The arpeggio algorithm randomly selects a 4-int long tuple containing chord indexes.
 It then iterates over every chord in prog and outputs the notes (after lowering them by an octave) of the chord according to the pattern in the tuple.
 Simple, right?
 The way it actually does this is a little more complicated, but this is the necessary information.

     8b.
 Fundamentally, the melody is generated the same way that the arpeggio is, with some modifications.
 The melody starts with the same pattern as the arpeggio, then runs each value through a "tampering" method, which essentially:
             i.
 Generates a random number in [0,10000] ii.
 Based on the number generated, can modify the note by changing its octave, raising it by a fifth, or simply omitting it from the melody.
         This relatively simple algorithm actually produces interesting yet pleasant sounding melodies.

     WRITING
     9. In each of the aforementioned steps, where necessary, the data for the notes were written to a MIDIFile object from the midiutil.MidiFile module.
-The beat then gets written to a midifile, where it can be opened by a midi player or a DAW like logic
+The beat then gets written to a midifile, where it can be opened by a midi player or a DAW like GarageBand.